deepset-ai/haystack-home/content/integrations/_index.md

 description: Learn how to use Haystack with our integrations.

 subtitle: |
-  Here you can find Haystack Integrations created by the community or the deepset team.
-They can be used with Haystack Pipelines or Agents.
-These are additional packages or projects that are installed separately to Haystack.
-They are maintained by the authors mentioned in each page.
+  Haystack Integrations created and maintained by the community or the deepset team 🤍 Use them with Haystack Pipelines or Agents.

 contribute:
   title: Want to contribute an integration?